LukeAskew/lukeaskew.github.io/writings/proportionally-perfect-design.md

 ## How Design Happens
 When a designer is establishing an aesthetic for a new project, one of the initial steps is to select a typeface.
 The designer chooses a font that looks promising, drops it into his design, then tweaks pixels and type size until she finds something that looks good.
 If she wants to try a different typeface, she goes through the same processes; replacing the font she just worked to refine with a new one, adjusting the spacing and size until the font works well with whatever design she's got so far.

-The designer isn't aware of how many pixels tall a font is or how many pixels pad the left and right sides of the words.
-She's paying attention to the proportion of the design.
+The designer isn't keeping track of each time the exact pixel value of a font size or padding around an object changes - the medium (Photoshop) isn't built that way.
+Rather, she's paying attention to the proportion of the design.
 She's playing with the design - like a potter with clay or a sculptor with stone - until she finds that visual balance that just "looks right".
 This is "proportionally-perfect" design, and its what we're really after.

 We can achieve this in code, but we have to start writing code in the same way a designer works with type - by using ems.